yoshihikosuzuki/plotly_light/README.md

 # plotly_light

-A wrapper of Plotly Python aiming for lightweight plots and ease of use.
+A wrapper of Plotly Python aiming for lightweight plots.

 ## Main features